Root Canals in Hickory, NC

-Root canals (also called endodontics) are beneficial if you have a tooth whose internal structures are damaged.
-Root canal therapy can restore your tooth to its state of health by treating the damaged part of your tooth.
+A root canal is one of the most common dental procedures performed.
+Root canals are beneficial if you have a tooth whose internal structures are damaged.
+Root canal therapy can restore your tooth to its state of health by treating the specifically the damaged part of said tooth.

-Inside each tooth is the pulp which provides nutrients and nerves to the tooth, it runs like a thread down through the root.
+Inside each tooth is the pulp, which provides nutrients and nerves to the tooth.
+This pulp runs like a thread down through the root of the tooth.
 When the pulp is diseased or injured, the pulp tissue dies.
-If you don't remove it, your tooth gets infected and you could lose it.
+If you don't remove it, your tooth can become infected and you could experience pain or potentially even loss of the tooth.
 After the dentist removes the pulp, the root canal is cleaned and sealed off to protect it.
-Then your dentist may chose to place a crown over the tooth to help make it stronger.
+Then your dentist may choose to place a crown over the tooth to help make it stronger.